moonpiedumplings/moonpiedumplings.github.io/blog/hypervisors/notindex.md

 * VirtualBox
 * Hyper-V

 "Why don't you use Virt-Manager?"
-I asked the Fedora Linux user, who was using VMware workstation as a desktop hypervisor.
+I asked a Fedora Linux user, who was using VMware workstation as a desktop hypervisor.

 The reason: software defined networking.
-Although possible, if you have a good understanding of linux networking and the command line, it's much easier to do something like set up a virtual machine as a bridge, with ports from the GUI in Workstation.
+Only VMware Workstation (or player?) gives you the ability to create somewhat complex networking configurations from a grpahical interface, like having a firewall virtual machine be the entry point to a network.
+Although possible, if you have a good understanding of Linux networking and the Linux command line, convinience is often a reason why people choose one product over another.

 [VirtualBox's networking](https://www.VirtualBox.org/manual/ch06.html) on Linux is also lacking.
 There is no way to have what you can have with VMware (both) or Libvirt, where you have a virtual network and your host has full access to that virtual network.
 Rather, with VirtualBox, you're 3 options are: